Can You Break A Hip And Not Know It? | Silent Danger Revealed

 Complications include:

-- Poor Bone Healing: Nonunion requires more complex surgeries later on.
+• Poor Bone Healing: Nonunion may require more complex treatment later on.

-- Avascular Necrosis: Blood supply disruption causes bone tissue death resulting in chronic pain and joint collapse.
+• Avascular Necrosis: Blood supply disruption can cause bone tissue death, resulting in chronic pain and joint collapse.

-- Blood Clots & Infections: Prolonged immobility increases risk of deep vein thrombosis (DVT) which can be fatal if clots travel to lungs (pulmonary embolism).
+• Blood Clots & Infections: Prolonged immobility increases the risk of deep vein thrombosis (DVT), pulmonary embolism, pressure injuries, and other hospital-related complications.

-- Pneumonia & Muscle Atrophy: Bedridden patients suffer lung infections and muscle wasting making rehabilitation harder.
+• Pneumonia & Muscle Atrophy: Bedridden patients may develop lung infections and muscle wasting, making rehabilitation harder.

-Early detection through awareness saves lives by preventing these avoidable consequences.
+Early detection through awareness can prevent many of these avoidable consequences.

 A Closer Look at Recovery Timelines Post-Fracture